alcharra/azure-management-tool/README.md

 - The tool will connect to your Azure subscription and retrieve a list of available web apps.

 ### Select the Web App
-- You will be prompted to either **search** for a web app by name or **select** one from a list.
-This offers flexibility in locating your desired app:
-  - **Option 1: Search** - Enter part of the app name to filter results.
-  - **Option 2: Select from List** - Directly pick a web app from the full list provided.
+- You will be presented with a list of web apps or can refine the search by entering part of the app name.

 ### Fetches AppSettings and Connection Strings
 - Once a web app is selected, the tool will automatically fetch both the **app settings** and **connection strings** for that web app from Azure.